attomos/hdoc-tracker/README.md

 - [x] time zone bug in `formatTwitterDate` function
 - [x] no streaks, but display the most recent streak instead
-- [ ] compare_tweets bug (counting number of tweets has some issues, e.g., what about replies tweets)
+- [x] compare_tweets bug (counting number of tweets has some issues, e.g., what about replies tweets)
+- [ ] plus4months bug, activity graph should continue as long as it has new data or reach day 100

 ## useful resources